gsm1011/hadoop.admin/manuscript/chapter8.md

 ![Choose Region for the Bucket<span data-label="fig:aws.s3.bucket.region"></span>](images/5163os_08_18.png)

-Click the ’Create’ button, the bucket will be successfully created as shown in Figure [fig:aws.s3.buckets].
+Click the 'Create' button, the bucket will be successfully created as shown in Figure [fig:aws.s3.buckets].

 ![AWS S3 Buckets<span